mxagar/hyperparameter-optimization/README.md

     # negate because we need to minimize
     return -value

+# Now, we could call objective() with a list of params
+# to test it

 # dummy_minimize performs the randomized search
 search = dummy_minimize(
     objective,  # the objective function to minimize